 Company registration numbers are only issued to businesses that are registered at Companies House, such as limited companies and Limited Liability Partnerships (LLPs).

 Sole traders and traditional partnerships, on the other hand, do not have company registration numbers because they are registered with HMRC, not Companies House.

 What does a company registration number look like?

 A CRN will consist of eight numbers or a combination of eight alphanumeric characters, depending on where the company is incorporated.
 Limited companies registered in England and Wales are issued with CRNs made up of 8 numbers.

 Companies incorporated in Scotland and Northern Ireland have CRNs that start with ‘SC’ or ‘NI’, respectively, followed by six numbers.
 Similarly, CRNs for LLPs begin with ‘NC’ and are followed by six numbers.

 Where can I find my company registration number?

-If you incorporated directly with Companies House, your certificate will be delivered by email or post, depending on what method of incorporation you used.
+If you incorporated directly with Companies House, your certificate will have been delivered by email or post, depending on what method of incorporation you used.